jezellaperaza/testing/README.md

 # testing

+# Hello

-a repo for testing out some functionality
+This a repo for testing out some _functionality_.

+Here are some reasons I like GitHub:

+* Markdown flavored test
+* code and data
+* folders